Josef Pfitzner

 Josef Pfitzner (24 March 1901 – 6 September 1945) was a politician of Nazi Germany and a writer.
 He held the rank of SA-Standartenführer in the Sturmabteilung (SA).
-Pfitzner was publicly executed in Prague after World War II for speaking in favour of the Nazis, taking part in Nazi organisations, and defrauding Prague city in financial deals with the Germans.
+Pfitzner was publicly executed in Prague after World War II for speaking in favour of the Nazis, taking part in Nazi organisations, and defrauding the city of Prague in financial deals with the Germans.

 Life

 Pfitzner was born in Petersdorf, Austrian Silesia.
-He was a German historian and politician and was Professor of medieval and Eastern European history at the German University of Prague.
-Early on, he was attracted to Nazism and belonged to the branch of Austrian National Socialism.
+He was a German historian and politician and was professor of medieval and Eastern European history at the German University of Prague.
+Early on, he was attracted to Nazism and belonged to the branch of Austrian Nazism.

-He held the rank of SA-Standartenführer in the SA.
+He held the rank of SA-Standartenführer in the Sturmabteilung.
 In 1939, he became the German deputy mayor of Prague and held this office until May 1945.
-Pfitzner was publicly executed in Prague after World War II within three hours of being convicted for speaking in favour of the Nazis, taking part in Nazi organisations, and defrauding Prague city in financial deals with the Germans.
-He was hanged in public before up to 50,000 spectators.
+Pfitzner was publicly executed in Prague after World War II within three hours of being convicted for speaking in favour of the Nazis, taking part in Nazi organisations, and defrauding the city of Prague in financial deals with the Germans.
+He was hanged in front of 50,000 spectators.